 James W. Spertus is an experienced trial attorney and a former federal prosecutor who has been litigating cases in federal and state courts for more than 26 years.
-He has tried dozens of cases to favorable jury verdicts and has successfully argued numerous cases in federal, state, trial and appellate courts throughout the United States.
-Broad trial and appellate experiences help Mr. Spertus quickly identify the essential issues, facts, documents, and witnesses that drive outcomes, and he can achieve remarkable results for clients efficiently and at a fraction of the cost charged by larger firms.
-Mr. Spertus is nimble, focused, aggressive and decisive, and those qualities are required to achieve extraordinary outcomes.
+He has tried dozens of cases to favorable jury verdicts and has successfully argued numerous cases in federal, state, trial, and appellate courts throughout the United States.
+Broad trial and appellate experiences help Mr. Spertus quickly identify the essential issues, facts, documents, and witnesses that drive outcomes, and he achieves remarkable results for clients efficiently and at a fraction of the cost charged by larger firms.
+Mr. Spertus is nimble, focused, aggressive and decisive, all qualities required to achieve extraordinary outcomes.

-Mr. Spertus founded the firm in 2006, was a Ninth Circuit Lawyer Representative through 2016, and serves on the Board of Directors of the ABA White Collar Crime Subcommittee, Los Angeles Chapter, and the FBA Rules of Criminal Procedure and Evidence Subcommittee.
-Mr. Spertus has received multiple accolades for his accomplishments, including Chambers USA, Southern California Super Lawyers for each year from 2008 through 2020, and U.S. News and World Reports The Best Lawyers in America from 2012 through 2020.
-Mr. Spertus has also been recognized as a superior trial attorney by numerous other organizations such as Lawyers of Distinction, AVVO, and Top 100 Lawyers.
-He also serves as President of the Cutthroat Trial Lawyers Association, which is a group comprised of former federal prosecutors and federal public defenders that is based in Los Angeles, California.
+Mr. Spertus founded the Firm in 2006, was a Ninth Circuit Lawyer Representative through 2016, and serves on the Board of Directors of the ABA White Collar Crime Subcommittee, Los Angeles Chapter, and the FBA Rules of Criminal Procedure and Evidence Subcommittee.
+Mr. Spertus has received multiple accolades for his accomplishments, including Chambers USA, Southern California Super Lawyers for each year from 2008 through 2022, and U.S. News and World Reports' Best Lawyers in America from 2012 through 2022.
+Mr. Spertus has also been recognized as a superior trial attorney by numerous other organizations such as The National Trial Lawyers Top 100, Lawyers of Distinction, AVVO, and Top 100 Lawyers.

 - Best Lawyers in America, 2012-20